abhijit-c/LatinTranslations/Georgics/src/book4.md

   nominative, but *magnum* can only form neuter nominative.
 - *metitur* from *metior, metiri, mensus sum* is 3rd singular present indicative, meaning to measure.
-- Don't really like the way I translated the genititives *bipedum equorum*.
+- *bipedum equorum* is a descriptive genitive.

       There is a seer in the Carpanthian sea of Neptune, sea-green Proteus who measures the great sea with fishes and a chariot having been joined of